Nitwel/Immersive-Home/README.md

 | `_on_grab_up` | `[event: InteractionEvent]` | The side grab button been released |
 | `_on_ray_enter` | `[event: InteractionEvent]` | The ray-cast enters the the collision body |
 | `_on_ray_leave` | `[event: InteractionEvent]` | The ray-cast leaves the the collision body |

+### Functions

+In order to implement generic features, a set of functions is available to be used in the project.

+#### Movable

+The `Movable` node allows to move a node around in the room.
+It uses the grab events in order to transform the parent node.

+#### Clickable

+The `Clickable` allows to access events of the parent using signals this node emits.

 ### Testing without a VR Headset